 2. Exemplary demonstration of the 80/20 principle: I wrote about the 80/20 principle in an earlier post.
 In short the cynical relevance of the 80/20 principle in consortia is that 20% of the individuals working on a project do 80% of the work.
 This reflects both a flagrant refusal by some to do any work and an enormous differential in individual productivity.
 The reality is that for most the consortium is not a top priority.
 Even students and post docs who are 100% on the project have other educational or teaching obligations that distract them from working on the project.
 It is perhaps understandable as consortium work falls outside of the usual internal hierarchy and management controls that are linked to one's salary.
 This is not always the case and there is more and more interest in making consortia work part of an individuals performance evaluation.
 The U-BIOPRED project has had 5 or more statisticians work on the clinical study analysis largely because more pressing internal needs have pulled statisticians away from the project.
 Yet the stats work got done and i will go into more detail on how in a later post.
 Overall it is easy to see how if you were part of that 20% doing all the work it is easy to develop consortium fatigue.

-How to apply lean collaboration meta-principles: Shared vision is perhaps your most powerful tool in getting more resource to the project.
+How to apply the Assembled Chaos Model: Shared vision is perhaps your most powerful tool in getting more resource to the project.
 If you have a clear shared vision and you ask people to help you achieve or help resolve an issue that is blocking progress they usually help.
 Iteration can also be helpful here.
 Individuals who are feeling overwhelmed will often welcome an outline or a first draft it means they have less hard thinking to do.
 Alternatively if it is completely off base you will motivate them to correct the first draft and put something down themselves.

 3. Unnecessary complexity: By their very nature consortia are complex.
 At a minimum they generate another layer of governance.
 They also tend to be ambitious which increases complexity.
 A simple example is a multi-centre clinical study that has to have ethics approval for each site.
 Ideally the informed consent and participant information documents are identical.
 In practice and particularly in Europe each local Ethics committee has their own set of requirements making a wholly harmonised set of forms virtually impossible.
 It does not need to be said that a 1 centre study is much less complex.